-Nicole Baio Partnerships Vizio

-Nicole Baio is on the business development team at Vizio, where she manages various connected TV app and tech partner relationships and development.
+Nicole Baio Partnerships Vizio Nicole Baio is on the business development team at Virio, where she oversees partnerships for WatchFree Plus and manages various connected-TV app and tech partner relationships and development.
 Previously, she was at Sony Pictures Television-owned Game Show Network, where she held various roles in content distribution and partner marketing.
 As an account director, she oversaw all sales to the NCTC and successfully expanded GSN's distribution with multiple partners.
 She also created and executed several collaborative marketing campaigns with major affiliates including Comcast, Charter Communications, Verizon Communications and more, which produced significant media value for GSN and exposure and customer value for partners.
 She has been an active member of The WICT Network's Southern California chapter.
-She is also actively involved in the mentorship and development of younger professionals and is particularly passionale about her work with the T. Howard Foundation.
+She is also actively involved in the mentorship and development of younger professionals and is particularly passionate about her work with the T. Howard Foundation.
 She spends her free time frequenting fitness classes, road tripping, hiking, camping and having dinner parties with family and friends.

 Eli Baldridge Senior VP, Development A. Smith & Co.
-Productions all aspects of development for A. Smith & Co.
-Productions, the award-winning unscripted television powerhouse.
-An Emmy Awardwinning producer and series developer, Baldrige has produced hundreds of hours of highly-rated unscripted TV shows including Welcome to Platimille (TLC), Pharrell Williams's Voices of Fire (Netflix) and Conine Intervention (Netflix) since joining the company in 2018.
-One of his strengths is finding talent and bringing out the best in them in every episode, which was the case with Conine Intercention, a show he conceptualized about a dog trainer.
-Earlier in his career, Baldrige produced unscripted content including ESPN's Sport Science and The Weather Channel's Brainstorm, serving as showrunner.
-He has also produced several award-winning feature documentaries, including Citizen Soldier and Apoche Warrior.
+Productions Eli Baldrige spearheads pment for A. Smith & Co. ard-winning unscripted television powerhouse.
+An Emmy Awardwinning producer and series developer, Baldrige has produced hundreds of hours of highly-rated unscripted TV shows including Welcome to Platimile (TLC), Pharrell Williams's Voices of Fire (Netflix) and Conine Intervention (Netflix) since joining the company in 2018.
+One of his strengths is finding talent and bringing out the best in them in every episode, which was the case with Conine Intervention, a show he conceptualized about a dog trainer.
+Earlier in his career, Baldrige produced unscripted content including ESPN's Sport Science and The Weather Channel's Broinstorm, serving as showrunner.
+He has also produced several award-winning feature documentaries, including Cltizen Soldier and Apoche Warrior.
 After growing up in Lancaster, Pennsylvania, Baldrige studied journalism and film at San Diego State University.
+Michael Bucklin Senior VP, Digital Content Fox Sports